 So grab a tote bag and a big straw hat and head to your latest farm stand.
 I promise you, you will not regret this salad.

 End of Summer Salad

-- 3 cobs of corn, grilled or boiled
+3 cobs of corn, grilled or boiled and cooled

-Remove the kernels from the corn cobs and tumble them into a serving bowl with the tomatoes, onion, peaches and avacado, and most of the herbs and cheese.
-Squeeze the lime juice over the salad, season with salt and pepper, and slick with enough olive oil to coat everything nicely.
+Remove the kernels from the corn cobs and tumble them into a serving bowl with the tomatoes, onion, peaches and avocado, and most of the herbs and cheese.
+Squeeze the lime juice over the salad, season with salt and pepper, and slick with enough olive oil to coat everything nicely without becoming soggy.
 Toss well, and give it a taste.
 Adjust the seasonings as necessary, and finish with a final sprinkle of herbs and crumble of cheese.